InfOmics/PLB2020/README.md

 ### News
 !!!
 Deadline to upload your solutions to Bioconductor Q&A - 1: December 17th 2020 9am (CET) !!!

 !!!
-Deadline to upload your solutions to Bioconductor exercises (IRanges, GRanges, BioStrings, Annotation): December 17th 2020 9am (CET) !!!
+Deadline to upload your solutions to Bioconductor exercises (IRanges, GenomicRanges, BioStrings, Annotation): December 17th 2020 9am (CET) !!!

 !!!
 On December 18th 2020 will be held the Q&A on Bioconductor - Annotation !!!